BrianLesko/dns-docker/readme.md

 # Domain Name System (DNS)

-A domain name system is useful for deploying production level web applications and code to your local network.
-It lets users access your web application, data, or service app through a domain name rather than an ip address.
-Intended for development of
+A domain name system is useful for deploying production level web applications and code to your local network or globally to the web.
+Implemented here for local purposes.
+A DNS server lets users access web applications such as employee resources through a domain name rather than an ip address.

 &nbsp;